 At VCU Massey Cancer Center, you may be referred by your doctor, or you may directly make an appointment for yourself or for a family member.
-Either way, our appointment coordinators will help you connect with the right specialists.
+Our appointment coordinators will help you connect with the right specialists.

-If you or your doctor has not already done so, you may make an appointment online now.
+If you or your doctor has not already done so, please make an appointment now.

-As part of our unique approach to care, most Massey specialists will need to have copies of the medical records that are relevant to your diagnosis before your appointment.
-These records include lab reports, test results, X-rays, slides, films and scans — anything related to the reason for your appointment.
+Before your first visit, we will need to have copies of the medical records that are relevant to your diagnosis.
+These records include lab reports, pathology reports or slides, X-ray films, PET and/or MRI scans and other test results – anything related to the reason for your appointment.
 Our multidisciplinary teams of specialists review this information before your appointment in order to map out a recommended treatment plan.

 - Social security number

 - List of all prescription and over-the-counter medications, vitamins and supplements you are currently taking, including the dosage and frequency

 - Information about your health history